Mark Webb (placekicker)

-Mark "Spider" Webb (born Birmingham, United Kingdom, 7 August 1960) is a former British American football kicker regarded by some as one of the best kickers in British history.
+Mark "Spider" Webb (born 7 August 1960) is a former British American football kicker regarded by some as one of the best kickers in British history.
 He played his entire career for the Birmingham Bulls.

 Playing career

-Webb was a former soccer player, who had become "bored and disillusioned" with the sport, and answered a newspaper advert attempting to recruit players to the Birmingham Bulls.
+Webb was a former association football player who had become "bored and disillusioned" with the sport and answered a newspaper advert attempting to recruit players to the Birmingham Bulls.

 At the start of his career, he was in direct competition with GB Lions kicker Richard Meanwell, who also played rugby for Moseley RFC, and had previously represented England at under-19 level.
 Webb was part of the 1986 Summer Bowl II winning side, but it was Meanwell who kicked a field goal in the final.

 Despite thoughts of retirement, he returned for the 1988 season as the Bulls' lone placekicker, following the retirement of Meanwell and was part of another national championship winning side, but found himself on the losing side in 1989.

 Webb cemented his place in Britball history in the 1991 NDMA Coke Bowl against the London Olympians by becoming the first kicker in British history to win a national championship with a field goal.
 Webb kicked a successful 23-yard field goal to put the Bulls ahead by a single point with 17 seconds left.

 Following the departure of head coach Steve Moon in 1992, Webb retired from football altogether.

 In 2008, Webb was inducted into the Birmingham Bulls Hall of Fame.